tennercheung/ElectricToyCar/README.md

 Code implemented with intent to just the rider’s controls of the vehicle (speed & driving modes)

 Encountered Issues:
-* Motors shaking/jittery in fwd & bwd = lack of adequate power
+* Motors shaking/jittery in fwd & bwd = PWM given to motor needs to start from low value so motors have time to speed up
-* Motors run smoother independently
+* Motors run smoother independently -> since they are lower speeds there is less time needed to speed up

 * When Arduino is reset, M2 is given power due to unallocated states of pins
 * Multiple buttons touched should keep system idle but instead triggers one/a mix of the button’s functions